-For those people really into lighthouses (and that doesn’t include me), there are technical details of all these here.
-But then, if you’re really into lighthouses, you probably already knew about that web page 😏.
+For those people really into lighthouses (and that doesn’t really include me), there are details of all these here.
+But then, if you’re really into lighthouses, you probably already knew about that.

-The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse situated in Fleetwood.
-The Lower Light stands on Fleetwood sea front and was built with its counterpart—the Upper Light, or Pharos Lighthouse— to provide a navigational guide to shipping entering the Wyre estuary.
+The Beach Lighthouse (also known as the Lower Light) is a 13m tall sandstone lighthouse in Fleetwood, Lancashire.
+The Lower Light stands on Fleetwood sea front and was built with its counterpart, the Pharos Lighthouse, to provide a navigational guide to shipping entering the Wyre estuary.
 Together the lights provide a leading line when the Pharos Light is directly above that of the Lower Light.

 Plover Scar Lighthouse